huggingface/diffusers/docs/source/en/training/controlnet.md

 write_basic_config()
 ```

+When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.

 ## Circle filling dataset

 The original dataset is hosted in the ControlNet [repo](https://huggingface.co/lllyasviel/ControlNet/blob/main/training/fill50k.zip), but we re-uploaded it [here](https://huggingface.co/datasets/fusing/fill50k) to be compatible with 🤗 Datasets so that it can handle the data loading within the training script.

-Our training examples use [`runwayml/stable-diffusion-v1-5`](https://huggingface.co/runwayml/stable-diffusion-v1-5) because that is what the original set of ControlNet models was trained on.
+Our training examples use [`runwayml/stable-diffusion-v1-5`](https://huggingface.co/runwayml/stable-diffusion-v1-5) because that is what the original set of ControlNet models were trained on.
 However, ControlNet can be trained to augment any compatible Stable Diffusion model (such as [`CompVis/stable-diffusion-v1-4`](https://huggingface.co/CompVis/stable-diffusion-v1-4)) or [`stabilityai/stable-diffusion-2-1`](https://huggingface.co/stabilityai/stable-diffusion-2-1).

 To use your own dataset, take a look at the [Create a dataset for training](create_dataset) guide.